humanat/takBot/USAGE.md

 - `theme` to set the theme for the current channel.
 - `undo` to step back one move in the game.
 Only available until the next player makes their move.
 - `history` to see a list of finished games and their IDs.
 Use a page number to see older games.
-- `link` to get a link for the current game in ptn.ninja.
+- `link` to get a ptn.ninja link for the current game, or the game specified by ID.
 - `redraw` to re-send the last board of the current game.
 - `resign` to forfeit the current game.
 - `end` to end the current game.